Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Application: the XYZ Heisenberg model

 The XYZ Heisenberg Hamiltonian is a prototype model of a many-body spin system, usually employed to study the different phases of many-body magnetic systems, or serving as a basis to simulate more complex quantum field theories~\cite{Tacchino2020AQT}.
 In particular, here we consider the case of a one-dimensional spin chain containing an even number of sites, $L$, with Periodic Boundary Conditions (PBC).
 Each spin site is labeled by an integer $i\in\{0,...,L-1\}$, such that the target Hamiltonian is defined as

 where $\{X,Y,Z\}$ denotes the set of Pauli matrices defined in SU(2), and the $L$-th site of the chain coincides with the $0$-th one according to PBC.
 We will henceforth assume, without loss of generality, that $\abs{J^z} \geq \abs{J^x} \geq \abs{J^y}$.
 In fact, should this condition not be satisfied, a suitable rotation of the reference frame would be sufficient to restore it.
 The target Hamiltonian showcases both topological and spin symmetries.
 In particular, Eq.~\eqref{eq: Heisenberg Hamiltonian} is invariant both under translations and reflections, which can be generated by mapping each spin site as $i \mapsto i+1$ and $i \mapsto L-i$, respectively.
 Hence, the topological symmetry coincides with the Dihedral group $D_L$.
 In the general case where the coupling constants are all distinct, i.e. $J^z \neq J^x \neq J^y$, the spin symmetry group is also a discrete one.
 Specifically, the operators that commute with $H_T$ correspond to $\pi$ rotations of all the spins around one of the three coordinate axes.
 For instance, the operator $\mathcal{X} = \bigotimes_i X_i$, which we call \textit{parity} and will play a relevant role in the following discussion, implements a global $\pi$-rotation around the $x$-axis.
-In order to apply the B-SAP protocol, we hereby choose the initial Hamiltonian
+In order to apply the B-SAP protocol, we hereby choose

+to be the initial Hamiltonian.
 Its spectrum, $\sigma(0)$, is highly degenerate, as clearly shown in Fig.~\ref{fig: spectra evolution} for $L=4$ (see Fig.~\ref{fig: BSAP spectrum} on the right end, corresponding to $s=0$).
 By definition, $H(0) = H_0$ is diagonal on the computational basis, hence we refer to its eigenstates as

 Their preparation on a quantum register is a trivial task.
 Moreover, the $H_0$ symmetry group contains the one of $H_T$.
 Indeed, while the topological symmetry group is still $D_L$, the spins symmetry group now includes all the possible rotations around the $z$-axis, while maintaining the $\pi$-rotations around $x$ and $y$.
 In particular, since $\mathcal{X}$ commutes with $H(s)$ for all values of $s$, it is a constant of motion for the adiabatic process.
 Consider now the subset $\mathcal{B}_n \subset \mathcal{B}$ of all the basis elements associated with the n-th energy level $E_n$ of $H(0)$.
 As explained in the previous Section, the goal is now to construct a parametrized quantum circuit that allows to ``explore'' only their span $\mathcal{S}\left(B_n\right)$ by simply varying the variational parameters.
 We start by considering one term of $H_0$, explicitly written as